Gibbu/ThemePreview/README.md

 How to use:
 Go to [https://gibbu.github.io/ThemePreview/?file=](https://gibbu.github.io/ThemePreview/?file=)
-Then add your css file that is being hosted.
+then add your css file that is being hosted after `file=`.

 Example:
 ```